Here are the latest updates on the Coronavirus (COVID-19) outbreak and steps being taken by Christ Church.

 Please consider making your gifts to the ministry safely and securely online through our website or via text at www.cckpca.org/give.
 You may also mail checks to the church.
 We have established a mercy fund to help those in need at this time and you may make a designated gift to that fund online.

-All non-worship activities are suspended through May 10.
+All non-worship activities are suspended or online only through the end of July.
 That includes Sunday school (see above), Christ’s Kids, Youth Group, ESL, Ladies’ and Men’s Bible Studies, Group luncheons/gatherings, and Community Groups.
+We hope to begin phasing back in our normal ministry activities in August.

 Use of our Facilities by Outside Groups

-All non-Christ Church activities are suspended through May 10.
+All non-Christ Church activities are suspended through the end of July.
 That includes all meetings, school activities, music recitals, and previously approved building requests.
-No future building use requests will be approved at this time.
+Building use requests for August and beyond may be submitted.
+Please note that if building use is approved, you will need to follow additional health and cleaning protocols.

 How You Can Stop the Spread Of Germs